-Our primary focus in 2011/12 is to ensure our students make significant progress and achieve high degrees of success in their exams.
-Notably we are targeting that at least 65% of our students will achieve 5 GCSEs at A to C including English and Mathematics.
-Other targets we have set within our Development Plan include.
+Our primary focus in 2012/13 was to ensure our students made significant progress and achieve high degrees of success in their exams.
+Notably we were targeting that at least 65% of our students would achieve 5 GCSEs at A to C including English and Mathematics.
+Other targets we have set within our Development Plan include -

-- Raising the level of good and outstanding teaching to 100% - Improving the literacy and numeracy of all our students - Investing time in engagement with primary school partners and other stakeholders for the benefit of our students.
-Particularly ensuring all our new Year 7 students find the transition to the Academy a smooth and rewarding experience. - Implementing personal learning plans for all our students - Continue to Improve student attendance, punctuality and behaviour from a good position to outstanding - To support students to achieve outstanding attainment and progress - Making sure we use our resources wisely, for the benefit of our students, and deliver against our budget plans
+- Supporting students to achieve outstanding attainment and progress - Raising the level of good and outstanding teaching to 100% - · Improving the literacy and numeracy of all our students - Investing time in engagement with primary school partners and other stakeholders for the benefit of our students.
+Particularly ensuring all our new Year 7 students find the transition to the Academy a smooth and rewarding experience. - Continue to improve student attendance, punctuality and behaviour from a good position to outstanding - Making sure we use our resources wisely, for the benefit of our students, and deliver against our budget plans